kochavalabs/docs/preprocessed/5-Tutorials/1-Install_Mazzaroth.md

 Mazzaroth arguments and flags can be provided with the command to docker run.
-For example, to get a listing of all of the available flags and descriptions for the Mazzaroth start standalone command use:
+For example, to get a listing of all of the available flags and descriptions for the Mazzaroth node start standalone command use:

 ```Bash
 docker run kochavalabs/mazzaroth node start standalone --help